jonas1ara/73/Problems/Arrays/Find-Minimum-in-Rotated-Sorted-Array/README.md

 # Find Minimum in Rotated Sorted Array:

-This directory contains implementations of the "Find Minimum in Rotated Sorted Array" problem in the C++ and C# languages.
-Each implementation uses binary search to find the minimum element and maintain a temporal complexity of `O(log n)`.
+This directory contains an implementation of the "Find Minimum in Rotated Sorted Array" problem in C#.
+The implementation uses binary search to find the minimum element and maintain a temporal complexity of `O(log n)`.

 ## Problem description